qrexpy/ghost/readme.md

 -->

 > [!NOTE]
-> Please note that Ghost only works on Windows, Linux and Mac OS.
-If you want to host Ghost on a server or computer without a desktop environment then Ghost will default to running headless in the terminal!
+> Please note that Ghost is developed on Mac OS which means the Windows build's made by the pyinstaller action can't be tested and may have issues.
+However, Ghost will work on Windows, Linux and Mac OS when run from the source code!